YasTheGoat/CPP_extension/README.md

 # REQUIREMENTS <br>

     You need a compiler added to the path in terminal.
 Can either be g++ or clang++.
+If you decide to use clang++, you need to have msvc installed on windows.

     if you want to add colors to the output, download Output Colorizer.